Extrapyramidal symptoms

 Extrapyramidal symptoms (EPS) are symptoms that are archetypically associated with the extrapyramidal system of the brain.
 When such symptoms are caused by medications or other drugs, they are also known as extrapyramidal side effects (EPSE).
 The symptoms can be acute (short-term) or chronic (long-term).
 They include movement dysfunction such as dystonia (continuous spasms and muscle contractions), akathisia (may manifest as motor restlessness), parkinsonism characteristic symptoms such as rigidity, bradykinesia (slowness of movement), tremor, and tardive dyskinesia (irregular, jerky movements).
 Extrapyramidal symptoms are a reason why subjects drop out of clinical trials of antipsychotics; of the 213 (14.6%) subjects that dropped out of one of the largest clinical trials of antipsychotics (the CATIE trial [Clinical Antipsychotic Trials for Intervention Effectiveness], which included 1460 randomized subjects), 58 (27.2%) of those discontinuations were due to EPS.

 Causes

 Medications

-Extrapyramidal symptoms are most commonly caused by typical antipsychotic drugs that antagonize dopamine D2 receptors.
+Extrapyramidal symptoms are most commonly caused by typical antipsychotic drugs that antagonize dopamine D_{2} receptors.
 The most common typical antipsychotics associated with EPS are haloperidol and fluphenazine.
-Atypical antipsychotics have lower D2 receptor affinity or higher serotonin 5-HT2A receptor affinity which lead to lower rates of EPS.
+Atypical antipsychotics have lower D_{2} receptor affinity or higher serotonin 5-HT_{2A} receptor affinity which lead to lower rates of EPS.

 Other anti-dopaminergic drugs, like the antiemetic metoclopramide, can also result in extrapyramidal side effects.
 Short and long-term use of antidepressants such as selective serotonin reuptake inhibitors (SSRI), serotonin-norepinephrine reuptake inhibitors (SNRI), and norepinephrine-dopamine reuptake inhibitors (NDRI) have also resulted in EPS.
 Specifically, duloxetine, sertraline, escitalopram, fluoxetine, and bupropion have been linked to the induction of EPS.